Home Majors Environmental Design

-Environmental Design Degree
+Environmental Design

 Students study the intersection of architecture, landscape, urban systems, and ecological sustainability to create built environments that work in harmony with nature.
 Graduates typically pursue careers in sustainable design firms, environmental consulting, green building certification, and urban development agencies.
 This major prepares designers to address climate-conscious building and community planning.

-What Environmental Design Graduates Do
+What Environmental Design graduates do

 Your career begins in the details, shaping the spaces where people live and work.
 As a junior architect or urban planner, you won’t be designing skyscrapers on day one.
 Instead, you'll spend your time translating a senior designer’s vision into precise CAD models, researching zoning regulations for a new housing development, or preparing presentation materials for a community board meeting.
 After gaining experience and licensure, you’ll start leading your own projects, negotiating with contractors, and advocating for your designs.
 The ultimate goal for many is to become an architectural manager, directing large-scale projects and teams.